 Think carefully before purchasing a property as your rent includes things like buildings insurance and a free repairs service.
 If you buy your home you would have to pay for these things yourself.

-Tenants looking to exercise the Right to Buy will find useful advice on the Stockport Homes website.
+Tenants looking to exercise the Right to Buy will find useful advice on the Right to Buy website.